Richard Foronjy

 Richard Edward Foronjy (August 3, 1937 – May 19, 2024) was an American film and television actor.

-Early life
+He was best known for playing the mobster Tony Darvo in the 1988 film Midnight Run.

+Life and career

-Foronjy was born in Brooklyn, New York, on August 3, 1937.
+Foronjy was born in Brooklyn, New York.
+He was of Armenian descent.
 Before becoming an actor, he had an extensive criminal record, including armed robbery.
 He also worked as a butcher.

-Career

-Foronjy saw his first small role as Corsaro in Serpico.

-Foronjy was perhaps best known for playing the mobster Tony Darvo in the 1988 film Midnight Run and the mobster Peter Amadesso in the 1993 film Carlito's Way.
-He also played Detective Joe Marinaro in Sidney Lumet's Prince of the City.
+He began his screen career in 1973, playing the small role of Corsaro in the film Serpico.
+In 1974, he appeared in the film The Gambler.
+He moved to Hollywood, California in 1975.